 Men, here are 4 reasons you should NOT read Beyond the Battle: A Man’s Guide to His Identity in Christ in an Oversexualized World by Noah Filipiak: 1.
 You don’t struggle with lust at all.
 You never check out attractive women when they walk by.
 You don’t have any desire to look at internet porn […]

-(This is an excerpt from the book I’m working on called “Worth the Fight,” a book for men about sexual purity and our identity in Christ.
+(This is an excerpt from the book I’m working on called “Beyond the Battle,” a book for men about sexual purity and our identity in Christ.
 This excerpt can easily be applied to both men and women.
 Also, it is not referencing any individual offense within my marriage, but is referring to my tendency as […]